Trello vs ClickUp for small business (2026): I Tested Both

 User Interface & Ease of Use

-Here's where Trello wins, and it's not even close.
+Here's where Trello genuinely wins.
 You open Trello, create a board, add cards — done.
 My mom could use Trello.
-ClickUp, on the other hand, has a learning curve I'd honestly describe as "medium-steep."
-The sidebar hierarchy (Workspace → Spaces → Folders → Lists → Tasks) takes some getting used to, and the sheer number of options can trigger genuine decision paralysis if you're not careful.
+ClickUp, on the other hand, has a learning curve I'd honestly describe as medium-steep.
+The sidebar hierarchy (Workspace → Spaces → Folders → Lists → Tasks) takes getting used to, and the sheer number of options can trigger some serious decision paralysis if you're not careful.

-That said, ClickUp has improved significantly.
-The 3.0 redesign made things much cleaner, and their onboarding has gotten better.
-But if you're comparing first-day experience?
+That said, ClickUp has improved a lot.
+The 3.0 redesign made things much cleaner, and their onboarding has gotten noticeably better.
+But if you're comparing that first-day experience?
 Trello wins by a mile.

 Core Features

-ClickUp wins here, and it's not subtle.
+ClickUp takes this one, and it's not subtle.
 Trello is genuinely great at what it does — visual Kanban task management — but ClickUp just does more.
-Native time tracking, docs, goals, workload views, mind maps, sprints, custom fields with more types — the feature set is significantly deeper.
-For a small business that needs one tool to cover a lot of ground, that breadth is a genuine advantage rather than overkill.
+Native time tracking, docs, goals, workload views, mind maps, sprints, custom fields with more types — the depth here is significantly greater.
+For a small business needing one tool to cover a lot of ground, that breadth actually matters rather than feeling like overkill.

 Integrations

-Both tools plug into the usual suspects: Slack, Google Workspace, Microsoft Teams, Zoom, GitHub, and hundreds more via Zapier (Zapier).
+Both tools connect with the usual suspects: Slack, Google Workspace, Microsoft Teams, Zoom, GitHub, and hundreds more via Zapier (Zapier).
 Trello has 200+ Power-Ups.
 ClickUp has 1,000+ native integrations.

-The difference that matters for small businesses?
-ClickUp has more native integrations — no third-party bridge needed — which means fewer points of failure and usually a smoother experience.
+The difference that actually matters for small businesses?
+ClickUp has more native integrations — no third-party bridge needed — which means fewer points of failure and typically a smoother experience.
 Trello's reliance on Power-Ups for things like time tracking can start to feel like nickel-and-diming after a while.

 Pricing & Value